-The 2020 Group was set up by Greg Barker MP and George Freeman MP in 2011 to provide a Parliamentary forum for Conservative MPs from the progressive centre ground to flesh out ideas to tackle the problems of our day.
-By drawing on the previous career experiences and insights of newly elected MPs, and focusing on the longer term social and economic changes and challenges confronting us rather than the traditional 'silos' of Whitehall portfolios, the group developed a number of policy 'themes' and ideas which were powerfully represented in the 2015 Manifesto.
+The 2020 Group was set up by George Freeman MP and Greg Barker MP in 2011 to provide a Parliamentary forum for a new generation of Conservative MPs from the progressive centre ground to flesh out ideas to tackle the problems of our day.
+By drawing on the previous career experiences and insights of newly elected MPs, and focusing on the longer term social and economic changes and challenges confronting us rather than the traditional 'silos' of Whitehall portfolios or the old allegiances and old battles.
+Throughout our two Commissions (‘Innovation Economy’, chaired by George Freeman MP, and ‘Opportunity Society’, chaired by Damian Hinds MP) the group developed a number of policy 'themes' and ideas which were powerfully represented in the 2015 Manifesto.

 Our central theme is a belief that two of the most urgent problems facing our country – the need to unleash more enterprise and innovation across our economy for competitiveness and productivity, and the need to tackle entrenched welfarism and social inequality - are fundamentally linked.
-We will never unleash an Enterprise Economy without greater Social Mobility, nor tackle the social and economic barriers holding back so many from enjoying the fruits of enterprise without a more entrepreneurial economy.
+We will never unleash an Enterprise Economy without greater Social Justice, nor tackle the social and economic barriers holding back so many from enjoying the fruits of enterprise without a more entrepreneurial economy.

 2020 members have developed a series of bold ideas across the Opportunity Society / Innovation Economy theme: from reform of early years support to new mothers to the financing of elderly social care, from a new approach to Public Sector enterprise to bond finance for infrastructure, and from digital democracy to public sector citizen empowerment.